Montreal Wanderers: History

-Montreal defended the Cup in its first challenge as champions in December 1906.
-The Wanderers defeated the New Glasgow Cubs 17–5 in a two-game total goals series.
-Montreal repeated as league champions in 1907, then faced the Kenora Thistles in a Cup challenge in January 1907.
-Kenora defeated Montreal 4–2 and 8–6, taking the Cup back to Northern Ontario.
-The Wanderers would regain the Cup from Kenora two months later in Winnipeg, Manitoba, defeating the Thistles 7–2 and 5–6.
+Montreal defended the Stanley Cup in its first challenge as champions in December 1906.
+The Wanderers defeated the New Glasgow Cubs 17–5 in a two-game, total-goals series.
+They repeated as league champions in 1907, then faced the Kenora Thistles in a Stanley Cup challenge in January 1907.
+Kenora defeated Montreal 4–2 and 8–6, taking the trophy back to Northern Ontario.
+The Wanderers would regain the Stanley Cup from Kenora two months later in Winnipeg, defeating the Thistles 7–2 and 5–6.

-The Wanderers won their third consecutive league title in 1908 while defending the Cup in a mid-season challenge by the Ottawa Victorias in January.
+The Wanderers won their third consecutive league title in 1907–08, while defending the Stanley Cup in a mid-season challenge by the Ottawa Victorias in January.
 After their third consecutive ECAHA title, the Wanderers were given its trophy, the Arena Cup permanently.
-The Cup is on display in the Hockey Hall of Fame in Toronto.
+The Arena Cup is on display in the Hockey Hall of Fame in Toronto.

-After the 1908 regular season, Montreal defended the Stanley Cup twice in March 1908, in challenges by the Winnipeg Maple Leafs, and the Toronto Professional Hockey Club.
-The 1908 Wanderers team scratched their names inside the bowl, which was just prior to the second band being added to the Cup.
-The team included five future Honoured Members of the Hockey Hall of Fame: Moose Johnson, Hod Stuart, Riley Hern, Lester Patrick, and Ernie Russell.
+After the 1907–08 regular season, Montreal defended the Stanley Cup twice in March 1908, in challenges by the Winnipeg Maple Leafs, and the Toronto Professional Hockey Club.
+The 1907–08 Wanderers team scratched their names inside the bowl, which was just prior to the second band being added to the Cup.
+The team included five future honoured members of the Hockey Hall of Fame – Moose Johnson, Hod Stuart, Riley Hern, Lester Patrick, and Ernie Russell.

-Before the 1909 season started, Montreal defended its Cup in a challenge by the Edmonton Hockey Club, winning 13–10 in two games.
-The Wanderers would lose the Cup they had held for two years, finishing second place in the ECAHA to Ottawa.
+Before the 1909 season started, Montreal defended the Stanley Cup in a challenge by the Edmonton Hockey Club, winning 13–10 in two games.
+The Wanderers lost the Cup they had held for two years, finishing second place in the ECAHA to Ottawa.